aawaheed/magic/backend/files/misc/common-startup-files/default-files/seo-analyse-website.md

 Workflow; SEO analyse website
 WORKFLOW ==> seo-analyse-website

 Magic can use the Hyperlambda generator to create code that helps you analyse SEO quality of websites.
-Below are example prompts you can run through the "generate-hyperlambda" function that can help you perform a technical SEO analysis of some website, or individual pages on sites.
+Below are example prompts you can run through the "generate-hyperlambda" function that can help you analyse the SEO quality of some website, or individual pages on sites.

 * "Return the first 50 URLs from ainiro.io's sitemap, in addition to count of how many URLs are there in total"
 * "Crawl ainiro.io's sitemap for the first 25 URLs and return the H1 header, the title tag, and the meta description from all pages you crawl"